NOAA-OWP/inundation-mapping/README.md

 There are two ways, which can be used together, to configure the system and/or data processing.
 Some configuration is based on input arguments when running `fim_pipeline.sh` described below in the "Produce HAND Hydrofabric" section.
 Another configuration option is based on using a file named `params_template.env`, found in the `config` directory.
 To use this latter technique, copy the `params_template.env` file before editing and remove the word "template" from the filename.
 The `params.env` file includes, among other options, a calibrated parameter set of Manning’s n values.
 The new `params.env` becomes one of the arguments submitted when running `fim_pipeline.sh`.

-Make sure to set the config folder group to 'fim' recursively using the chown command.
+Make sure to set the config folder group to `fim` recursively using the chown command.

 This system has an optional tool called the `calibration database tool`.
 In order to use this system, you have three options:
 1. Install the calibration database service, found in the [calibration tools README.md](https://github.com/NOAA-OWP/inundation-mapping/tree/dev/tools/calibration-db).